 Brushes and Palette Knives

-Disposable palettes are the best.
-But an old tile or plate will work too.
+Disposable, wooden or glass palettes.
+But an old tile will work too.

 Sansodor (Winsor & Newton), Gamsol or Zest-it, or a similar product with no smell.

 I mix my own medium of 50/50, solvent/refined linseed, or walnut oil.